-Federal Funding Accountability and Transparency A Act (FFATA) Certification The Federal Funding Accountability and Transparency Act (FFATA) see Federal spending information.
-Due to FFATA requirements, you are re which will be used by the City to comply with federal equired to provide the following information If certain conditions are met, Grantee must provide names and total compensati Executives.
+Federal Funding Accountability and Transparency Ac ct (FFATA) Certification The Federal Funding Accountability and Transparency Act (FFATA) seek Federal spending information.
+Due to FFATA requirements, you are rec which will be used by the City to comply with federal reporting requirements.
+If certain conditions are met, Grantee must provide names and total compensation on of the top five highly compensated Executives.
 Please answer question 1, and follow the instructions.
-If directed to instructions.
-In Grantee's previous fiscal year, did Grantee receive (a) 80% or more of Gracontracts and subcontracts and other Federal financial assistance subject to the AND (b) \$25,000,000 or more in annual gross revenues from contracts and subsubject to the Transparency Act, as defined in 2 CFR 170.320?
-Yes I If yes, answer question 2 below.
-No I f no, stop, you are not required to report names and compensation.
-Please sign and subsubject Transparency Act, as defined in 2 CFR 170.320; ocontracts and other Federal financial assistance 2.
-Does the public have access to information about the compensation of Grant under section 13(a) or 15(d) of the Security Exchange Act of 1934 (15 U.S.C.
-7 Revenue Code of 1986?
-Yes If yes, stop, you are not required to report names and compensation.
-Please sign and sul No If no, you are required to report names and compensation.
-Please fill out the remainder of the security of the security are required to report names.
-78(m)(a), 78o(d)), or section 6104 of the Internal bmit form with the Agreement.
-Please provide the names and Total Compensation of the top five most highly c compensated Executives in the space below.
-Name: Total Compensation: The Grantee certifies that the information contained on t his form is true and accurate.
-By: Title: Date:
+If directed to question 2, please answer and follow instructions.
+1. In Grantee's previous fiscal year, did Grantee receive (a) 80% or more of Grantee contracts and subcontracts and other Federal financial assistance subject to the AND (b) \$25,000,000 or more in annual gross revenues from contracts and subc contracts and other Federal financial assistance subject to the Transparency Act, as defined in 2 CFR 170.320?
+Yes with Government to the American No If no, stop, you are not required to report names and compensation.
+Please sign and subr 2.
+Does the public have access to information about the compensation of Grante under section 13(a) or 15(d) of the Security Exchange Act of 1934 (15 U.S.C.
+78 8(m)(a), 78o(d)), or section 6104 of the Internal Revenue Code of 1986?
+Yes \Box If yes, stop, you are not required to report names and compensation.
+Please sign and sub No If no, you are required to report names and compensation.
+Please fill out the remainder of r this form.
+Please provide the names and Total Compensation of the top five most highly co ompensated Executives in the space below.
+Name: Total Compensation: The Grantee certifies that the information contained on th nis form is true and accurate.

+Title: Date: